arvidn/libtorrent/docs/manual.rst

 It defaults to 3 pieces, which means that when seeding, any peer we've sent more than this number of pieces to will be unchoked in favour of a choked peer.

+``max_sparse_regions`` is a limit of the number of *sparse regions* in a torrent.
+A sparse region is defined as a hole of pieces we have not yet downloaded, in between pieces that have been downloaded.
+This is used as a hack for windows vista which has a bug where you cannot write files with more than a certain number of sparse regions.
+This limit is not hard, it will be exceeded.
+Once it's exceeded, pieces that will maintain or decrease the number of sparse regions are prioritized.
+To disable this functionality, set this to 0.
+It defaults to 0 on all platforms except windows.

 pe_settings
 ===========